stevewillson/cmhcal/README.md

 # CMHCal Consolidated Multi-echelon Horseblanket Calendar

-The CMHCal tool is designed to display information in an easily modifyable format that is quickly aggregated to other echelons.
+The CMHCal tool is designed to display horseblanket calendar information in an easily modifiable format that is quickly aggregated to other echelons.

 ![cmhcal_screenshot][screenshot_1]